Become a registered Psychologist

 Academic entry requirements

 Completion of an Australian Psychology Accreditation Council (APAC) accredited 4 year sequence of study in psychology (e.g., Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last 10 years, and have achieved a minimum upper second class Honours (H2A), or equivalent.
 Applicants must also be eligible for provisional registration as a psychologist.
-Applicants are assessed on academic performance, 2 referee reports, psychometric assessment, and personal suitability via interview.
+Applicants are assessed on academic performance, 2 referee reports and personal suitability via interview.

 Students who have obtained their qualifications outside Australia must have their qualifications assessed prior to applying for this program and prior to applying for registration with the Psychology Board of Australia.
 The Australian Psychological Society (APS) provides this assessment service for the Board and the assessment assists the Board in determining if the student’s qualifications are equivalent to an ‘approved qualification’.
 However, it is important to note the final decision on equivalence rests with the Board.
 For more information on equivalency assessments please visit Australian Psychological Society.